zhizhizhizhizhi/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the quiz mechanism behaves at each step.

-Step 1: The user launch the application with an existing list of flashcard.
-Flashcards from this list will be tested on in the order of their index, and the list can be customised by using the `find <search phrase>` command.
+Step 1: The user launches the application with an existing list of flashcard.
+Flashcards from this list will be tested in the order of their index, and the list can be customised by using the `find <search phrase>` command.

 Step 2: User enters `quiz` and the program will execute the QuizCommand on the current model.
 The model will be set to quiz mode and will be expecting quiz commands like `try <attempt>`, `next` and `end`.
 The Ui will update to hide all the English definitions on the flashcards.
 The first flashcard on the list will be tested when the quiz begins.